Difference Between Asana vs Slack

 5. Voice call and video call

-The paid users are enabled to make one to one call in slack but the conference option is restricted which is the required option in the business teams.
+The paid users are enabled to make a one-to-one call in slack, but the conference option is restricted, which is the required business team option.
 But the call option is not supported in Asana.
 But if the team wants to use Asana for voice-over calls, it can integrate with Zoom or some other interacting applications through Zapier.

 6. Sharing of files

 Slack provides a maximum of 800 integrations and can be much more than that according to the requirement.
 Asana can claim 100 integrations but to make more flexibility when it is integrated.
-If the user wants both Asana and Microsoft teams to operate, then it can join the Asana plugin via MT app and there are no changes apart from that.
-Even though, slack has all the communication buttons it highly lacks some important features for project management.
+If the user wants both Asana and Microsoft teams to operate, then it can join the Asana plugin via the MT app, and there are no changes apart from that.
+Even though slack has all the communication buttons, it highly lacks some important features for project management.
 But if there is a need to make some integrations, there are sustaining features to handle the projects and teams much better.

 Comparison Table of Asana vs Slack

-Now let’s draft the comparison in a table below
+Now let’s draft the comparison in the table below.

 |Integrating features||It provides a reasonable number of integrations that make the job chaos-free.
 Asana possess incorporated slack for the interaction of team members and collaboration of work.||It can be implemented with a humongous application directory such as daily tools, brilliant bot, mandatory application, and communication tools.|

-Both tools solve many complex tasks to manage communication and productivity, but there is no use of integrating the tools in Asana.
-Because Asana depends on Slack for internal communication of employee to update the work status.
-But when Asana is installed separately, still it can support chat communication but it doesn’t offer advanced features like slack.
+Both tools solve many complex tasks to manage communication and productivity, but there is no use in integrating the tools in Asana.
+Because Asana depends on Slack for internal communication of employee to update the work status, but when Asana is installed separately, still it can support chat communication, but it doesn’t offer advanced features like slack.
 As slack can modulate the conversation to action without the need for integration.